We decode the specific elements that will give you an elegant, East Coast design in the hardest-working room in the home…

 Colourwise, white with a little bit of grey is a good choice; try Dulux’s Lexicon Quarter or White on White.
 For handles, look for polished nickel or chrome.
 Bar versions or cup handles mixed with knobs are perfect, or you could take inspiration from this room and leave upper cabinetry handle-free for a less-is-more vibe.
-Natural stone, ceramic or brick-shaped tiles are all a good look on the splashback, while white marble with soft grey veining is an amazing choice for the benchtop, as is recycled timber.
+Natural stone, ceramic or subway tiles are all a good look on the splashback, while white marble with soft grey veining is an amazing choice for the benchtop, as is recycled timber.
 If you’re on a budget, marble-look reconstituted stone is a good substitute.

 Who doesn’t love Hamptons style?
 This beautiful renovation is brimming with it.